 3. Fief Quests are the Key to Honour Gains

 Fief Quests were revamped in season 10 changing the rewards and how they function.
 Stars no longer matter.
-What matters is the type of Fief Quest and the Goal your trying to achieve.
+What matters is the type of Fief Quest and the Goal you're trying to achieve.
 While they used to be exclusively beneficial to the house that owns the fief, now they have been revised to help you and your house regardless of who owns them.

 - In Service To The Realm - These quests offer your House and the Fief itself rewards in the form of House XP and Resources.
-Typically when upgrading fiefs, these are essential towards progressing the fief to the next level or meeting upkeep requirements.
+Typically when upgrading fiefs, these are essential for progressing the fief to the next level or meeting upkeep requirements.

 - Make a Donation - These quests are focused on Player Advancement.
 Rewards will include Hero XP, Honour, and the occasional Gift along with a tiny amount of resources.